Equivariant eta forms and equivariant differential $K$-theory: Equivariant differential K-theory

-\begin{prop}(compare with \cite[Proposition 4.2, 4.5]{Bunke2009}) (i) The product is well defined.
-It turns $B\mapsto \widehat{K}_G^*(B)$ into a functor from closed smooth $G$-manifolds to unital graded commutative rings.
+\begin{prop}(Compare with \cite[Propositions 4.2, 4.5]{BS09}) (i) The product is well defined.
+It turns $B\mapsto \widehat{K}_G^*(B)$ into a contravariant functor from compact smooth $G$-manifolds with finite stablizers to unital graded commutative rings.
 The unit is simply given by $[\mF,0]$, where $\mF$ is the equivariant geometric family in Example \ref{d129} a) such that $E_+$ is 1 dimensional trivial representation and $E_-=0$.

 (ii) The product is associative.